AntociM/Hangman/README.md

 ### Existing Features

 - User input:
-    - Every input user is validated and error checked.
+    - Every user input is validated and error checked.
-    - In the initial phase user is allowed to pick its name and the number of rounds.
+    - In the initial phase user is allowed to pick his name and the number of rounds.
     - Allows the user to insert single letters and full words.
     - Letters and words are not case sensitive.